codice/saml-conformance/README.md

 # SAML Conformance Test Kit
-This project is intended to be a set of blackbox tests that verify the conformance of an IdP/SP to the SAML V2.0 Standard Specification.
+This project is intended to be a set of blackbox tests that verify the conformance of an IdP to the SAML V2.0 Standard Specification.
 It is currently a prototype being actively developed.

 > NOTE